What Are Upfront Payments?

 Upfront Payment Terms Build Trust

 Establishing an upfront payment system can build trust between a business owner and customers.
-The customer must trust the word of the business owner at first, believing that the product or service will be of great quality, and therefore worth of its price.
+The customer must trust the word of the business owner at first, believing that the product or service will be of great quality, and therefore worth its price.
 When the business owner finally delivers the service, and it is indeed of excellent quality, the customer will not only be satisfied, but trusting of the business.
-They will feel comfortable paying up front in the future, because they are assured of good service.
+They will feel comfortable paying upfront in the future, because they are assured of good service.
 Upfront payment can therefore help build a business’ reputation.

 Example: Katie is a costume designer for a film studio.
 Katie loves buying custom-made jewelry from designers, and she is eager to buy a crown from Jake, an expert.
 Jake, however, requires payment upfront for his services.
 Katie is nervous, because she cannot see the finished product before paying a lot of money for it.
 However, she trusts that Jake is a professional and will produce a quality product.
 When Jake shows her the finished crown, Katie is thrilled.
 Now she trusts Jake completely.
 The next time she needs jewelry for a movie, she knows that she can rely on Jake.